MetaBarj0/shangelog-tools/README.md

 ## Run all tests of this repository

 Go into the `test` directory and execute the `run-all-tests.sh` scripts.
 You'll need docker for this.
-The test suite is also designed to be runb within a CI/CD pipeline. it is fully automated.
+The test suite is also designed to be run within a CI/CD pipeline.
+It is fully automated.
 The exit code is 0 if all test pass or a non zero integer otherwise.

 ### Debugging

-Alternatively, you can pass any argument to the `run-all-tests.sh` script to disable parallel test execution and debug a specific test using the `pause_test` in any test case, should you need to do it.
+Alternatively, you can pass the `-d` or `--debug` argument to the `run-all-tests.sh` script to disable parallel test execution and debug a specific test using the `pause_test` in any test case, should you need to do it.
-The test suite run into a docker container that is automatically deleted when the test suite ends its execution.
-`pause_test` allow a test to be paused (just like a breakpoint) thus, allowing the underlying container to live while the test is paused.
+The test suite run into a docker container that is automatically deleted when the test suite ends its execution. `pause_test` allow a test to be paused (just like a breakpoint) thus, allowing the underlying container to live while the test is paused.
 Just run a `bash` in this container, `cd` into the test directory (given by the `pause_test` function) and start debug at your heart content.
+Note that you cannot pass both `-d` and `-w` at the same time.
+Those arguments are mutually exclusive.

+### Watching

+You could also pass the `-w` or `--watch` argument to the `run-all-tests.sh` script to trigger test suites execution after each file execution.
+Note that you cannot pass both `-w` and `-d` at the same time.
+Those arguments are mutually exclusive.

 ## Package tools